rmkraus/test-workshop/.devx/lab_setup/README.md

 <img src="_static/robots/startup.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

+A Docker Compose file has been provided that will start the blueprint services.

+## Login to the NGC Registry

+Before we get started, we need to login to the NGC registries using our API Key.

+Open a new terminal window and login with the following command:

+# OLD BUSTED DOCS

 This NVIDIA Workbench project has been configured to manage the VSS Blueprint microservices.